alexso0121/freelance_platform/README.md

 - applied the springboot microservice architecture with docker.
 - api-gateway for routing and securing the server by oauth2 resource server and json web token in spring webflux security.
-- other services : chatroom and notification
+- other services : chatroom , notification and payment serive
 - spring cloud service are shown in docker-compose.yml file
+- stripe api is used to mock the online payment
 - test with integration test and unit test in test directory in each service.
 - Mongodb and mysql are used for database
 - deployed to aws ecs